Kansas City standard: Enhancements

 The original standard records data as "marks" (one) and "spaces" (zero).
 A mark bit consists of eight cycles at a frequency of 2400 Hz, and a space bit consists of four cycles at a frequency of 1200 Hz.
 A word, usually one byte (8 bits) long, is recorded in little endian order, which is least significant bit first.
 7-bit words are followed by a parity bit.
+As each 8-bit byte is encoded into 11-bits for transmission, the total throughput is 27 bytes per second.

+The Tarbell Cassette Interface, which, according to early PC retailer Stan Veit, "became a de facto standard for S-100 computers", supported the Kansas City Standard in addition to the Tarbell "native" mode ("Tarbell standard").
+The Tarbell format is very different than the KC standard and normally operated at 187 bytes per second, and able to read as high as 540 bytes per second.

 Processor Technology developed the popular CUTS (Computer Users' Tape Standard), which works at either 300 or 1200 baud.
-They provided the S-100 bus CUTS Tape I/O interface board, which offers both CUTS and Kansas City standard support to any S-100 system.
+The 1200 baud version simply reduced the number of cycles per bit, with a mark being two cycles of 2400 and a space being one cycle at 1200.
+It was otherwise the same as the original KC standard, with a single "0" for the start bit and two trailing "1"s as stop bits, giving an effective data rate of 873 bits per second.
+The company provided the S-100 bus CUTS Tape I/O interface board, which offers both CUTS and Kansas City standard support to any S-100 system.

-The Tarbell Cassette Interface, which, according to early PC retailer Stan Veit, "became a de facto standard for S-100 computers", supported the Kansas City Standard in addition to the Tarbell "native" mode ("Tarbell standard").

-Acorn Computers Ltd implemented a 1200-baud variation of CUTS in its BBC Micro and Acorn Electron microcomputers, which reduced a "0" bit to one cycle of a 1200 Hz sine wave and a "1" bit to two cycles of a 2400 Hz wave.
-Standard encoding includes a "0" start bit and "1" stop bit around every 8 bit piece of information, giving an effective data rate of 960 bits per second.
-Also, these machines record data in 256-byte blocks interspersed with gaps of carrier tone, each block carrying a sequence number and a CRC checksum, so that it is possible to rewind the tape and retry from the failed block when a read error occurs.

-The MSX by default supports both a 1200 baud variation of the standard with the same bit encoding as Acorn's, and a 2400 baud variant which doubles the audio rate — a "0" bit is one cycle of a 2400 Hz wave and a "1" bit is two cycles of a 4800 Hz wave.
-Unlike Acorn machines, the MSX uses two "1" stop bits in addition to one "0" start bit, so the effective rate at 1200 baud is approximately 873 bits per second, and the effective rate at 2400 baud is approximately 1,745 bits per second.
-The machine's BIOS can read data at up to 3600 baud from an ideal audio source.
-The Quick CUTS standard proposed by Bob Cottis and Mike Blandford and published in the Amateur Computer Club newsletter also operated at 2400 baud, encoding "0" as a half-cycle of 1200 Hz and "1" as a whole cycle of 2400 Hz.
+The Quick CUTS standard proposed by Bob Cottis and Mike Blandford and published in the Amateur Computer Club newsletter operated at 2400 baud, encoding "0" as a half-cycle of 1200 Hz and "1" as a whole cycle of 2400 Hz.
 The receiver was self-clocking using a phase-locked loop.
 Published in 1978, it predates the 1982 patent for the similar coded mark inversion proposal.

+Acorn Computers Ltd used a variation of 1200 baud CUTS for the BBC Micro, which removed one of the two stop bits to improve the throughput to 960 bits per second.
+Additionally, the machines used a format for data that broke files into 256-byte blocks which included sequence numbers; if there was an error during a read, the user could rewind the tape just enough to get past the bad block and try again, the system would ignore those block that had been successfully loaded previously.

+MSX supports both the 1200 baud variation of the CUTS standard, as well as a new 2400 baud variant which encodes a "0" bit as one cycle of a 2400 Hz wave and a "1" bit as two cycles of a 4800 Hz wave.
+This gives an effective rate of approximately 1,745 bits per second.
+The machine's BIOS can read data at up to 3600 baud from an ideal audio source.